Chris Taylor Preview, Player Props: Dodgers vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is second in the league with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Marlins has a collective 9.6 K/9, the second-best in MLB.

-- The Marlins have a 4.26 team ERA that ranks 16th across all MLB pitching staffs.
+- The Marlins' 4.25 team ERA ranks 16th across all league pitching staffs.

-- Marlins pitchers combine to rank 16th in baseball in home runs surrendered (146 total, 1.2 per game).
+- Marlins pitchers combine to surrender 146 total home runs at a clip of 1.2 per game (to rank 16th in baseball).

-- His most recent time out came on Sunday against the New York Yankees, when the right-hander tossed four innings, surrendering four earned runs while giving up four hits.
+- His most recent appearance came on Monday against the Houston Astros, when the lefty threw five scoreless innings while allowing four hits.

-- The 20-year-old has a 3.19 ERA and 10.6 strikeouts per nine innings in 13 games this season, while allowing a batting average of .216 to his opponents.
+- In 24 games this season, the 26-year-old has a 3.91 ERA and 9.3 strikeouts per nine innings, while giving up a batting average of .260 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.